 This nutrient-rich water feeds the roots directly so the plants don’t have to search for nutrients in the soil.
 This allows plants to grow more quickly, and they can also produce a more bountiful harvest.

-The soil just acts as a medium that holds all the nutrients a plant needs to grow.
+The soil just acts as a growing medium that holds all the nutrients a plant needs to grow.
 Once you provide the nutrients they need then soil just serves as structural support.

-Plants will still need support in a hydroponic system, but this is usually provided by perlite, peat moss, clay pellets (Hydroton), vermiculite, or Rockwool.
+Plants will still need support in a hydroponic growing system, but this is usually provided by perlite, peat moss, clay pellets (Hydroton), vermiculite, or Rockwool.
 All you’ll need is a small amount of growth media for each plant so the roots at the base of the stem can grip onto it to help the plant stand upright.

 Types of Hydroponic Systems

-Finding the right hydroponic system can be challenging since there are so many different types of systems you can buy.
+Finding the right hydroponics system can be challenging since there are so many different types of systems you can buy.
 Over the years new hydroponic techniques have been developed that improve on the performance of previous designs.

 Some of these systems started out in commercial hydroponic facilities to increase yields, and now they even come in consumer-friendly versions that anyone can try.
 The following sections cover the most common types of hydroponic systems you’re most likely to run into.